 Complete the Allied Health Packet.

 Provide proof of liability insurance (calculated into tuition and fees at time of registration; tuition receipt can thus be used as proof).

 Acceptance to WVC does not guarantee acceptance to the MLT program.

 Students who leave the MLT program for any reason should contact the MLT Program Director to discuss re-entry options (509.682.6678).

 On-the-job physical requirements include: ability to lift 50 pounds, carry 20 pounds, sit for 4 hours, and stand for 8-12 hours.

 Conviction of certain crimes may prevent completion of the clinical course requirements of the program and may prevent future licensure and employment in health care.
 A criminal record check is required prior to any clinical training experience or clinical field trips.
-Students with a criminal record should meet with the Dean of Allied Health (509.682.6660) to determine if the criminal history would prevent access to a health care facility.
+Students with a criminal record should meet with the Dean of Allied Health & Nursing (509.682.6660) to determine if the criminal history would prevent access to a health care facility.

 1300 Fifth Street, Wenatchee, WA 98801 Phone: (509) 682-6800